steschi/iaweb2022g1-survey/software/README.md

 ## Enabling WebGPU

 We recommend to use Google Chrome for these demos.
-A pre-release version of Chrome can be found (here)[https://www.google.com/intl/de/chrome/canary/].
+A pre-release version of Chrome can be found [here](https://www.google.com/intl/de/chrome/canary/).
 After installing it, navigate to `chrome:flags`, search for `WebGPU` and enable `Unsafe WebGPU`.

 ## Important Note

 The WebGPU spec and the WGSL shader is still **very volatile**, so any of the examples below might stop working **at any point**.
 All demos should work with Chrome Canary, version `109.0.5414.25`.
-This version can be downloaded for any operating system (here)[https://chromium.cypress.io/].
+This version can be downloaded for any operating system [here](https://chromium.cypress.io/).

+## Special Requirements (Rust)

+The rust example requires Rust (Version 1.30 or later) as well as `wasm-pack`.
+We recommend installing Rust via `rustup` from [here](https://www.rust-lang.org/learn/get-started).
+(You can check your current version using `rustc --version` and `cargo --version`).

+`wasm-pack` can be installed with a prebuilt package from [here](https://rustwasm.github.io/wasm-pack/installer/).

+The workspace `rust-example` features hot module reloading (HMR) for both the TypeScript files and the Rust (WASM) components during development mode.
+The first execution of `yarn dev` will result in an error due to missing precompiled WASM files.
+To fix this, either run `yarn dev` again once the WASM compilation is finished, or use `yarn precompile` to initialize the WASM file before starting development mode with `yarn dev`.

 ## Commands